-Chemical EOR implies the injection of polymers, surfactants, alkalis, and their mixtures.
-Surfactant-based flooding employment may be challenging in carbonate reservoirs mainly due to high surfactant adsorption loss and harsh reservoir conditions (high temperatures and brine salinities lead to stability and activity reduction of surfactant molecules).
+A gradual decline in oil production caused an intensive investigation and implementation of enhanced oil recovery (EOR) methods.
+Chemical EOR implies the injection of polymers, surfactants, alkalis, nanoparticles, and mixtures.
+Surfactant-based flooding employment may be challenging under harsh reservoir conditions (high temperatures and brine salinities) due to stability and activity reduction of surfactant molecules.
 As the majority of anionic surfactants lose their stability under high salinity (up to 200 g/L) and high reservoir temperature (from 70°C to 120°C), anionic-nonionic surfactants attract the attention of researchers.
 They contain two hydrophilic groups in the structure, namely an ethylene oxide chain and a functional group (sulfate, sulfonate, or carboxylate).
 Ethoxylated alcohols with a carboxylic group are called alkyl ether carboxylates (AECs).
 Due to their two hydrophilic groups (-CH2COO- and -CH2CH2O-), they exhibit both anionic and nonionic properties, demonstrating salt tolerance and temperature stability.
-The common abbreviation for AEC surfactants is CxEyA (alternatively, $C_n E_m A$ , $C_x E_v C$ , $C_x E O_v C$ , or $A_x E C_v - Na$ ), where y denotes the number of ethylene oxide units, and x is the number of carbon atoms in the alkyl chain.
+The common abbreviation for AEC surfactants is $C_x E_v A$ (alternatively, CnEmA, CxEvC, CxEOvC, or AxECv-Na), where x denotes the number of ethylene oxide units, and y is the number of carbon atoms in the alkyl chain.
 However, the stability of AECs is dependent on the structure, particularly the length of ethylene oxide chain.

-The main idea of using surfactant flooding in carbonates is decrease of residual oil saturation through a combination of mechanisms that can be achieved during surfactant flooding, namely interfacial tension decrease and wettability alteration towards water-wet.
-Thus, this study presents evaluation of alkyl ether carboxylate surfactants in carbonates.
-The main goal of the present work is to study the effect of molecular structure of AEC surfactants on their performance in fluid-fluid and rock-fluid interactions that directly influence on surfactant flooding effectiveness.
+This study presents evaluation of alkyl ether carboxylate surfactants in carbonates.
 Interfacial performance, wetting ability, adsorption capacity and displacement efficiency were examined as the key properties that determine the chemical flooding efficiency and economic feasibility.
 Experimental studies were completed with molecular dynamics simulations to scale up the experimental data and analyze the interfacial properties of a larger amount of AECs, as well as correlate it with their structures (alkyl chain and ethoxy fragment lengths).
-This thesis is concluded with an optimization of a commercial AEC-based surfactant blend by screening and evaluation of adsorption inhibitors that are stable under high temperature and high salinity conditions.
+This work is concluded with an optimization of a commercial AEC-based surfactant blend by screening and evaluation of adsorption inhibitors that are stable under high temperature and high salinity conditions.